jgmelber/mlir-aie/AIEPasses.md

   AIE.useLock(%lockindex, "Acquire", 1)
 }
 ```
+### `-aie-lower-broadcast-packet`: Replace combination of broadcast and packet-switch by packet-flow
+Replace combination of broadcast and packet-switch by packet-flow
 ### `-aie-lower-memcpy`: Lower aie.memcpy operations to Flows and DMA programs
 aie.memcpy operations are an experimental high-level abstraction which
 move data from one buffer to another.
 This pass lowers them into appropriate aie.flow and aie.mem operations.
+### `-aie-lower-multicast`: Lower AIE.multicast operation to AIE.flow operations
+This pass replaces AIE.multicast operation with the equivalent number of AIE.flow
+operations.
+The lowered AIE.flow operations have the same source port but different
+destinations.
 ### `-aie-normalize-address-spaces`: Remove non-default address spaces
 Early in the flow, it is convenient to represent multiple memories using different
 address spaces.
 However, after outlining code for AIE engines, the core itself only
 has access to a single address space.
 To avoid confusion, this pass normalizes
 any address spaces remaining in the code, converting them to the default address
 space.
+### `-aie-objectFifo-stateful-transform`: Instantiate the buffers and locks of aie.objectFifo.createObjectFifo operations
+Replace each aie.objectFifo.createObjectFifo operation with aie.buffer and aie.lock operations in the
+producer tile.
+Convert aie.objectFifo.acquire, aie.objectFifo.release and aie.objectFifo.subviewAccess
+operations into useLock operations by keeping track of acquire/release operations on each objectFifo by
+each process.

+If the producer and consumer tiles of an aie.objectFifo.createObjectFifo operation are not adjacent, the
+pass also establised aie.flow and aie.dma operations to enable communication between the tiles.
+### `-aie-register-objectFifos`: Generate acquire/release patterns for producer/consumer processes registered to an objectFifo
+Generate acquire/release patterns in the CoreOps of associated cores for each
+aie.objectFifo.registerProcess operation.
+Patterns are generated as for loops
+of different sizes depending on input patterns.
 ### `-aie-standard-lowering`: Lowering operations in AIE cores' regions to Standard
 Outline code inside a particular AIE.core operation into the llvm dialect.
 BufferOp operations are converted to a GlobalMemrefOp and references to